IBM/db2developerextension-about/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.md

      - SQL queries with SELECT INTO to populate variables
      - Conditional logic (IF/ELSE statements)
      - SET statements to assign values to output parameters
-   - Replace placeholder datatypes with actual DB2 datatypes (INTEGER, VARCHAR, DECIMAL, DATE, etc.)
+   - Replace placeholder datatypes with actual DB2 datatypes (INTEGER, VARCHAR, DECIMAL, DATE, and so on)